 Strang envisioned a self-sustaining, well planned "park-like" community that had strong commerce, quality education, vibrant neighborhoods, convenient transportation and accommodating recreational facilities - all amenities that today, make Overland Park one of the best places to live and grow up.

 On May 20, 1960, Overland Park was incorporated as a first-class city with a population of 28,085.
-The nationally-recognized city now encompasses 73.33 square miles of Johnson County in suburban Kansas City, and has more than 175,000 residents, making it the second most populous city in Kansas.
+The nationally-recognized city today encompasses 75.6 square miles of Johnson County, and has more than 184,700 residents, making it the second most populous city in Kansas and metropolitan Kansas City.

 Prior to incorporation, Overland Park was part of the Mission Urban Township, which included the cities of Mission and Prairie Village.
 Overland Park's formation was based on land other communities shunned.